Nurse Anesthetist Education

 Become a Nurse Anesthetist

 The Department of Veterans Affairs and the Army have partnered to educate interested and qualified VA nurses in the field of nurse anesthesia.
 The U.S. Army Medical Department Center and School at Fort Sam Houston, San Antonio, Texas (AMEDDC&S) will enroll the thirteenth class of VA students into their nurse anesthesia program in June 2016.

 **Enrollment into this program does not constitute

 enlistment into any sector or branch of the U.S. military**

 The thirty-six month program is divided into two phases; didactic and clinical.
 Phase I (didactic) is one year long and is conducted at the US Army Medical Department Center & School (AMEDDC&S) at San Antonio, TX (Joint Base San Antonio Fort Sam Houston).
 The Phase II (clinical) is currently at the VA Medical Center-Memphis, TN.
 Students will also rotate to other approved clinical sites.
 Partnered with Northeastern University, this program will grant a doctorate degree in nursing practice.
 Students will be responsible for their own living, moving, and travel expenses throughout the program.

 NOTE: This is a 3 step process.

-Ÿ Individual must meet the admission standards of Northeastern University; A completed application and all supporting materials must be received at: Office of the Registrar Northeastern University’s Bouvé College of Health Sciences, Boston, MA by July 1, 2015 for consideration for June 2016 admission. *Note: When filling out your application, please check the “Nurse Anesthesia Army Program Only”.
+Ÿ Applicants must meet the admission standards of Northeastern University; A completed application and all supporting materials must be received at: Office of the Registrar Northeastern University’s Bouvé College of Health Sciences, Boston, MA by July 1, 2015 for consideration for June 2016 admission. *Note: When filling out your application, please check the “Nurse Anesthesia Army Program Only”.

 Ÿ It is the applicant’s responsibility to verify the application process is complete through Northeastern University’s Bouvé College of Health Sciences.

-Ÿ Individual must meet the admission standards of US Army Graduate Program in Anesthesia Nursing
+Ÿ Applicants must meet the admission standards of US Army Graduate Program in Anesthesia Nursing

 Ÿ The VA Selection Board will convene in Fall 2015 to select students for the June 2016 class.
 Selected students will be notified shortly after the Board has made its decision.